 We believe God wants us to build a just world here & now.
 Faith isn't just about belief, but belief put into action.
 So we are committed to supporting people less fortunate than ourselves.
 That includes giving to charities both local & overseas every year - we hope fairly generously.

-Much of this is expressed in a statement of Our Vision which was written a few years ago ...
+Much of this is expressed in a statement of Our Vision ...

-Themes of welcome, acceptance and outreach come to mind.
-Its about the building again, but also about the people, and about the groups that make up our church life.
-We want people to find the ways in and belong: people of different ages, backgrounds and traditions.
-An important aspect here is that we want to offer an environment in which people feel that they can ask questions, can explore what they believe; they can seek and enquire
+Themes of openness, acceptance and outreach come to mind.
+We want people to find the ways in and to belong - whatever their age, background or tradition.
+We want to offer an environment in which people feel that they can ask questions, can explore what they believe.

-This is about the community in which the grace of God in Christ is shared through words and deeds.
-We seek to offer pastoral care widely but specifically to the bereaved, the ill and the lonely.
-Offering people somewhere where they can belong.
-The ministry of intercession and prayer for healing is part of this, as may also be our prayerful and financial support for the world church.
+This is about being a community in which the grace of God in Christ is shared through words and deeds.
+We seek to offer pastoral care widely, offering people somewhere where they can belong; and to support the world church financially.
+The ministry of intercession and prayer for healing is part of this.